 A national silos construction project is progressing to increase the country’s wheat storage capacity from 1.5 million tonnes to almost 5 million tonnes by the end of 2015.

 Elsewhere, from January 2015 the Government is no longer paying the subsidy of EGP 350 per qintar of cotton (160 kg), amounting to about 40 percent of the domestic market price.
 Farmers are encouraged to grow cotton only if they have contracts to sell it.

 Cereal import requirements forecast at average levels

-The annual food and beverage inflation rate was 11.8 percent in September 2014 compared to 15.61 percent in April 2013.
-The largest monthly increase of 3.5 percent in general inflation rate since 2008 was recorded in July 2014 following the fiscal consolidation programme of the Government which commenced the phasing out of energy subsidies.
+The annual food and beverage inflation rate was 9.66 percent in January 2015 compared to 10.13 percent in December 2014.
+The largest monthly increase of 3.5 percent in general inflation rate since 2008 was recorded in July 2014, following the fiscal consolidation programme of the Government which commenced the phasing out of energy subsidies.
 Among others, prices of diesel increased by 63 percent, gasoline by 40 to 78 percent (depending on the octane) and electricity by 28 percent.